As Czechs go to the polls, a new politics is emerging across Europe, variously populist and technocratic.

 Executive dominance over legislatures, legitimised by a technocratic perspective, oversimplifies the policy challenges.
 And as long as parties continue to serve as voting machines for selecting and electing leaders, for personality-driven micro-politics, in the absence of real inner-party democracy, collective awareness and citizens’ capability for solving collective problems will remain restricted to the visions of the political leaders.

 Accountability and transparency

 At the core is the absence of accountability and transparency, with weakened relations between citizens and their societies.
 Citizens then retreat even further from political life and attachment to the political parties, leaving the latter to interpret themselves what accountability actually means.

 Taking democracy for granted is a trap, both for representative democracies and Europe’s citizens.
 High-quality democracy requires citizens’ engagement but also trust-building and trust-sharing, which in turn requires long-term political strategies and empowered democratic actors, individual and collective.

 In this sense, elections should not be the only convenient tool for measuring popular consent.
 In an era of upgraded standards of giving and exercising consent, there should also be a rise in the standards of account-giving and improved understanding of the social intermediation between the electorate, political parties and their local constituencies, in delivering the citizens’ vision of what type of society they want to inhabit.

-Emilija Tudzarovska Gjorgjievska is a lecturer in contemporary European politics at Charles University in Prague and a visiting researcher at the Institute of Sociology, Czech Academy of Sciences, as part of the SYRI project.
-She obtained her PhD as part of the PLATO project, a European training network which studied the post-crisis legitimacy of the EU.
+Emilija Tudzarovska Gjorgjievska is a lecturer in contemporary European politics at Charles University in Prague and a researcher at the Institute of Sociology, Czech Academy of Sciences, as part of the SYRI project.
+She obtained her PhD as part of the PLATO project which studied the post-crisis legitimacy of the EU.